benaston/GitCheatSheet/promises.md

  - the Promise/A+ specification is a community-driven specification for promise interoperability and it defines the permitted state transitions
  - `then` enables composability by implementing special handling logic for return values of type "promise"
  - the chainable nature of the promise API flattens code that would otherwise be highly nested, and lends itself to simpler error propagation
- - the error handling implementation in promises is similar to the `then` logic, and I have omitted it here for simplicity
+ - the error handling implementation (`reject`, `catch`) in promises is similar to the `then` logic, and I have omitted it here for simplicity
+ - the promise implementation defined in this post is simplified to help with exposition and although it could be developed to be compliant, it is not compliant with all the details of Promises/A+

+##Summary

+Promises show that, even though it took over fifteen years for promises to be embraced by the mainstream JavaScript community, with the application of decades-old functional principles, changes to the underlying language are not necessary to support making code simpler to understand and maintain.

 ##State Machine